- Download our Moving to Bangkok Guide (PDF)

 Dotted around Bangkok are a few green parks which offer residents the chance to enjoy a picnic, paddle around the pond, walk the dog, play with their children, or simply take a break from the rushed pace of city living.

 Bangkok is the perfect place to try Muay Thai, a form of Thai boxing.
-Those wanting to escape the soaring outdoor temperatures will find a number of reputable gyms and yoga studios throughout Bangkok.
+Those wanting to escape the soaring outdoor temperatures will find several reputable gyms and yoga studios throughout Bangkok.
 There are also plenty of great cycling and running routes in and around the city.

 Alternatively, those looking for something a bit different always have the option of heading out to a golf course.
 There are plenty of quality courses situated around Bangkok which offer excellent value for money.